By Kaye A. Thomas

 * If you were born on January 1, you’re considered 18 as of the day before your 18th birthday, on December 31 of the preceding year, for purposes of this rule.

 There are income limits for this credit, depending on your filing status.
-In the following chart, “MFJ” means married filing jointly, and “HOH” means head of household.
-“Others” are single, married filing separately, or qualifying widow or widower.
-These are the numbers for 2018.
+These are the numbers for 2021.
 Numbers for other years are available in our Reference Room.

 Income: For this purpose, we’re talking about your adjusted gross income, which is your income after taking certain deductions (such as a deduction for your IRA contribution), but before claiming personal exemptions, itemized deductions or the standard deduction.
 If you excluded income from foreign sources, you’ll have to add that back when figuring this credit.